UTSG01—Examining the Narrative Lives of Road Infrastructures

 ONLINE02—Online Teaching Efficacy and Instructional Practices in Post-Secondary Education – A Canada-Wide Study

 Supervisor: Julia Forgie (Victoria College)

 This study explores the range of self-efficacy beliefs that Canadian post-secondary instructors hold about their teaching practice.
-It seeks to investigate and compare instructors’ teaching efficacy across in-person and online teaching contexts and to explore curricular decisions as instructors plan and implement online/hybrid learning.
-Scholars with interest in post-secondary education and online teaching and mixed-methods research, including participant recruitment, data collection (administering online surveys, involvement in interviewing participants), data entry and coding, data analysis and the development of a literature review, are encouraged to apply.
-Training in data collection procedures and SPSS and NVivo data analysis software will be provided.
+It seeks to investigate and compare instructors’ teaching efficacy across in-person and online teaching contexts and to explore curricular decisions as instructors plan and implement online instruction and learning.
+RAs with interests in post-secondary education and online teaching and mixed-methods research, including data collection, data coding and transcription, quantitative and qualitative data analysis, and the desire to contribute to applied educational research, are encouraged to apply.
+Training in data collection procedures and SPSS and NVivo data analyses software will be provided.

 The World Education Reform Database (WERD) is the most comprehensive database of over 10,000 national education reforms between 1970-2021.
-The objective of this program is to extend the WERD by identifying and coding education reforms dating back to 1945.
+The objective of this project is to extend the WERD by identifying and coding education reforms dating back to 1945.
 Student RAs will receive training on how to identify and code education reforms from doctoral students at Stanford University.
-Working with publications produced by international organizations, the RAs will apply the coding scheme developed by the team to identify and code reforms.
-They will also participate in team building exercises and fireside chats on topics such as public policy and education.
+Working with publications produced by international organizations, RAs will apply the coding scheme developed by the team to identify and code reforms.
+They will also participate in team-building exercises and fireside chats on topics such as public policy and education.